pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

     We will login to Pachyderm as this user once our IdP connection is completed.
     ![Auth0 Create User](../images/auth0-create-user.png)

-## 2- Set up an Idp-Pachyderm connector configuration file
+## 2- Set up an create an Idp-Pachyderm connector

+### Create a connector configuration file
 To configure your Idp-Pachyderm integration, **create a connector configuration file** corresponding to your IdP.

 !!!
 Info